Magoninho/snake-game-python/README.md

 - `"frame_rate" : 15` - This changes the framerate of the game. the higher, the faster.
 - `"song_path" : "./song2.wav"` - This is the place where you can change the song that is played.
 There is 2 songs in the main directory: `song.ogg` and `song2.wav`. `song.ogg` is a song from Super Mario Land and `song2.wav` is just a song that I found on the https://modarchive.org/ called "android - city of the night".
 - `"screen_size" : 300` - This setting changes the width of the screen.
 Don't worry about the height because the game has an aspect ratio.
+- `"collide_on_walls" : false"` - Change if the player will lose if it collides with the walls or not (this option is only available for the object oriented version yet)

 ## Controls
 |Key  | command |